(Embellished with thoughts from my daughter Noa’s recent bas mitzvah speech. Yay, Noa!)

-Charoses poses a paradox.
-On the one hand, the Rambam writes, “The charoses is a mitzvah from the Sofrim, as a commemoration of the mortar that they worked in in Egypt.”
-(Laws of Chaomeitz and Matzah 7:11).
+On the one hand, as we learn in preschool and the Rambam writes, “The charoses is a mitzvah from the Soferim, as a commemoration of the mortar that they worked in in Egypt.”
+(Laws of Chameitz and Matzah 7:11).
 Charoses represents mortar, slavery.

-So which is it — a symbol of slavery, or of the sweetness of freedom?
+So which is it — is charoses a symbol of slavery, or of the sweetness of freedom?

 Thinking about it, though, matzah presents a similar ambiguity.
 We open Magid by describing matzah as “the bread of suffering which we ate in Egypt”.
 Yet, later on, when we repeat Rabban Gamliel’s three things that must be said to fulfill the obligation of the seder, we say we eat matzah “because there was not enough [time] for our ancestors dough to rise”.

-Again, which is it — a symbol of slavery, or of a hasty redemption?
+Again, which is it — is matzah a symbol of slavery, or that Hashem can always save us, in the blink of an eye?

 What is interesting is that we see the same duality in the very concept of mitzvah.
 On the one hand, the root of the word is \צוה\, to command.
 This is the idea we convey before taking out the Torah, in “Berikh Shemei” (from the Zohar).
 “I am a servant of the Holy One, blessed be He”.
 We keep mitzvos for a simple reason.
 G-d told us to.